Jacqueline Bracamontes: Personal life

 Bracamontes is a fan of Liga MX club Guadalajara.
 She married Martín Fuentes, a Mexican businessman and racetrack racer, on 1 October 2011 in Guadalajara.
 On 12 November 2012, Bracamontes and Fuentes announced in an exclusive interview with Caras magazine that Bracamontes was pregnant and she was expecting twins.
 Bracamontes gave birth to twin children, a boy, Martín, who died at birth due to respiratory complications, and a girl, Jacqueline, on 29 March 2013.
 On 15 December 2013, Bracamontes announced that she was pregnant with third child, and gave birth to a girl named Carolina on 9 July 2014.
-On 15 July 2016, she gave birth to Fuentes' fourth child, Renata.
+On 15 July 2016, she gave birth to their fourth child, Renata.
 On 20 December 2018, she gave birth to another set of twins, Emilia and Paula.